vidanchev/Bash_Scripting/README.md

 # Bash_Scripting

-Learning bash scripting for automation based on some tutorials
+Learning bash scripting for automation based on [this tutorial](https://linuxconfig.org/bash-scripting-tutorial-for-beginners).